 Change your Apple ID and iCloud password regularly

-Many spy apps rely on using your iCloud account to spy on you.
+Many iPhone spy apps rely on using your iCloud account to spy on you.
 By changing your Apple ID password regularly you can stop someone from accessing your iPhone remotely via iCloud.